Millet vs Quinoa: Which is Better? A Complete Comparison

 Low-carb or Keto Diet

 If your goal is a Keto or low-carb diet then carbohydrates may be your number one concern.
-If you’re on a low-carb diet, you may ask which has more carbohydrates, millet or quinoa?
+If you’re on a low-carb diet, you may ask which one has more carbohydrates?

 Weight loss may be the most common goal of all.
-If you want to lose extra pounds from the mid-section, you may ask, which is better for weight loss, millet or quinoa?
+If you want to lose extra pounds from the mid-section, you may ask, which is better for weight loss?

 Quinoa is better for weight loss than millet due to its higher percentage of protein, fiber and a better glycemic index.
 They both have a similar number of calories per serving.
 Quinoa contains 120 calories per 100 grams cooked.
 Millet contains 119 calories per 100 grams cooked.